On the critical group of hinge graphs: Further Directions

 \section{Further Directions}

 We conclude this paper by providing some questions and problems that are worth investigating and might be of interest to others. \begin{enumerate} \item Suppose the hinge graph is treated as an operation on graphs more generally.
-How is the critical group of an arbitrary graph affected by the hinge operation? \item Describe the critical group structure of the cone over a hinge graph. \item Can the number of arithmetical structures on hinge graphs be enumerated? \item In \cite{KeyesReiter}, Keyes and Reiter derive an upper bound for the number of arithmetical structures of connected undirected graphs on n vertices with no loops, which only depends on the number of vertices and edges.
-When considering arithmetical structures of hinge graphs, can we refine and compare their upper bounds?

-\item What can be said about the critical groups of directed hinge graphs?
+How is the critical group of an arbitrary graph affected by the hinge operation? \item How is the critical group of a graph affected if we attach a base shape to other specified edges? \item Describe the critical group structure of the cone over a hinge graph. \item Can the number of arithmetical structures, as defined in \cite{GlassKaplan}, on hinge graphs be enumerated? \item In \cite{KeyesReiter}, Keyes and Reiter derive an upper bound for the number of arithmetical structures of connected undirected graphs on n vertices with no loops, which only depends on the number of vertices and edges.
+When considering arithmetical structures of hinge graphs, can we refine and compare their upper bounds? \item What can be said about the critical groups of directed hinge graphs?
 In particular, how does the critical group behave when all base shapes have the same orientation?

 \end{enumerate}